nengo/nengo-extras/surrogate_model/DISCUSSION.rst

 Allen 10/11/2017
 =============

-The core functionalities have been implemented by Jamie we have a working prototype!
+The core functionalities have been implemented by Jamie and we have a working prototype!
 I think there are 3 types of further work to be done.

     1. Filling in the pieces - implementing more interpolation methods, and extending algorithm for higher dimension